COM109-CW2-Group-1/cw2-website/README.md

 ## Project Overview

 You are required to work in small groups to develop a contemporary and accessible website that includes a Web Form to validate contact and other details.
 The website should contain multiple pages.
 Students are required to apply the key concepts and methods covered during the module HTML, CSS, JavaScript and relevant frameworks (such as jQuery) to implement dynamic interactive design and event-handling techniques (for example, animation, image effects, extensive form validation, etc.).
 Students will incorporate the knowledge of UX design and apply the principles to develop the HTML structure to consider interactivity, accessibility features, as well as including coding for validation of user input.
 The website should be standards-compliant and is capable of gathering and conditioning data supplied by a user.
 Users should be able to browse all the information.
 Dynamic interactive design and event handling techniques (for example, animations, banners, image effects, date/time, form validation, calculator, and cookies/LocalStorage) are required.

 ---

+## PR Structure

+Before making any changes in the project, make sure you first:
+1. `git pull` from **main branch** to check for updates
+2. Create a new branch, seperating words by `-`.
+E.g. `new-feature`
+3. `git add .` | `git commit -m '...'` | `git push` to push changes for your branch
+4. No need for PR review, once your happy just merge branch to **main** and it will automatically close itself!

+**P.S** Try to keep your changes relevant to your PR.
+Try not to change something in `index.html` if your updating the `README.md`.

+---